Oropouche Virus Disease in Pregnancy

 Key Highlights

-- The CDC has issued a Level 1 Travel Health Notice for Bolivia, Brazil, Colombia, Dominican Republic, Guyana and Peru.
+- The CDC has issued a Level 1 Travel Health Notice for Barbados, Bolivia, Brazil, Colombia, Cuba, Dominican Republic, Ecuador, Guyana, Peru and Venezuela.

-- The CDC has issued a Level 2 Travel Health Notice for Cuba.
+- The CDC has issued a Level 2 Travel Health Notice for Espírito Santo, Brazil and Darién Province, Panama.

 - OROV is spread through bites of infected midges and possibly mosquitos.